Origins Dr. Andrew Weil for Origins Mega-Mushroom Relief & Resilience Soothing Gel Cream for Eyes Review

 Please refer to the Ratings section below for details of the moisturizing rating calculation.

-According to CreamScan analysis, Origins Dr. Andrew Weil for Origins Mega-Mushroom Relief & Resilience Soothing Gel Cream for Eyes has a slight anti-wrinkle rating of 3.8 out of 10.
-It contains one ingredient with proven anti-wrinkle efficacy: Niacinamide (est. ≈2.5%),
+According to CreamScan analysis, Origins Dr. Andrew Weil for Origins Mega-Mushroom Relief & Resilience Soothing Gel Cream for Eyes has a modest level of anti-wrinkle efficacy, rated 3.8 out of 10.

-Among others, Origins Dr. Andrew Weil for Origins Mega-Mushroom Relief & Resilience Soothing Gel Cream for Eyes also contains some ingredients marketed as effective in reducing wrinkles, specifically Asparagopsis Armata Extract, Caffeine, Lactobacillus Ferment, and Magnesium Ascorbyl Phosphate.
+Among others, Origins Dr. Andrew Weil for Origins Mega-Mushroom Relief & Resilience Soothing Gel Cream for Eyes contains some ingredients often marketed as effective in reducing wrinkles, specifically Asparagopsis Armata Extract, Caffeine, Lactobacillus Ferment, and Magnesium Ascorbyl Phosphate.
 However, the studies supporting the anti-wrinkle claims of these ingredients provide insufficient evidence of efficacy according to CreamScan Research Evaluation Standards.
-Therefore, these ingredients do not contribute to the anti-wrinkle rating.

 Please refer to the Ratings section below for details of the anti-wrinkle rating calculation.